chhsinnovation/openopps-help/profile/index.md

 title: How to create a profile
 ---

-To participate in Open Opportunities, you must have a profile.
+To participate in Open Opportunities, you must have a profile and be a current federal employee or student.
+Some federal contractors can also access Open Opportunities to post opportunities, but they can't participate in an opportunity.

 With a profile, you can: